ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

-The total derived functor of $\Sigma$ exists because by lemma \ref{FakeLoopingPreservesOmegaSpectra} $\Sigma$ preserves stable weak homotopy equivalences.
+The total derived functor of $\Sigma$ exists, because by lemma \ref{FakeLoopingPreservesOmegaSpectra} $\Sigma$ preserves stable weak homotopy equivalences.
 Also the shift functor $[-1]$ from def. \ref{ShiftedSpectrum} clearly preserves stable equivalences, hence both descend to the homotopy category.
 There, by prop. \ref{CounitOfFakeSuspensionAndShiftIsStableEquivalence}
 and remark \ref{ShiftingCommutesWithLoopingAndSuspensionOfSequentialSpectra}, they are inverses of each other, up to isomorphism.